 - Think about layers!
 Depending on the thickness - most carriers count as 1-2 layers (some like Caboo or stretchy wrap will even count at 3), so do think about the layers you and baby are wearing.
 Can you take any off?
 Thin loose layers - that cover and protect from the sun are ideal, or even just naked save for a nappy can work too.

 - Protect extremities from the sun.
-Sun hats – particularly those with wide brims covering face and neck are great.
-These ones from Sleepy Nico in particular are great because the little cord tie ensures they really stay on!
-Hoods on carriers can be a bit of a mixed blessing, as while most do protect from UV – covering the head and face can restrict airflow and actually make baby hotter so a hat can be a really ideal option for ensuring baby’s head is protected from the sun.
+Sun hats - particularly those with wide brims covering face and neck are great.
+I adored these ones from Sleepy Nico because their little cord ensured they really stayed on, but sadly they don't seem to be made anymore.
+But two equally fantastic options include these beautiful hats have the same little stay on cord tie and come in fantastic prints, and these which feature the ability to fit to baby's head size and grow with baby!
+Hoods on carriers can be a bit of a mixed blessing, as while most do protect from UV - covering the head and face can restrict airflow and actually make baby hotter so a hat can be a really ideal option for ensuring baby's head is protected from the sun.
 You can check out our very own hat savers here to prevent the inevitable lost hat issues!
 Also think about arms and legs.
 Suncream if appropriate, or long loose clothing that covers arms and legs or even loosely tie a large muslin to provide some light coverage and sun protection.
-Another great option is these lightweight legwarmers from MooMo Baby – easy to slip on a sleeping baby and perfect for keeping sun off while not over heating them.
+Another great option is these lightweight legwarmers from MooMo Baby - easy to slip on a sleeping baby and perfect for keeping sun off while not over heating them.